353words/json/README.md

 ![](layers-user.png)

 At the beginning, these `User` types look the same.
-But, over time, each layer `User` type diverge.
+But, over time, each layer `User` type diverges.
 This way, you can make database schema changes without affecting your API.

-You should also only look "down" at types, the storage layer knows only about its `User`, while the business layer know about it's `User` and also the storage `User` so it'll be able to convert between these types.
+You should also only look "down" at types, the storage layer knows only about its `User`, while the business layer knows about its `User` and also the storage `User` so it'll be able to convert between these types.

 The third mistake is not validating incoming data.
 An income request that is valid JSON does not mean a valid request.